IpastorSan/Ipastorsan/README.md

-### Hello World 👋
+### Hello there! 👋
-I am a Data Scientist and Machine Learning Engineer.
-Passionate about bringing AI from our Jupyter Notebooks to the real world
+Data Scientist and Machine Learning specialist.
+Passionate about Deep Learning and discovering the ways of MLOps.
+If you have a challenge and could use another brain, just reach out!

 <br>